sjednac/sbt-ecr/README.md

     VERSION_TAG=myfeature sbt ecr:push

+## Cross account publishing

+By default, when the `login` task is executed, authentication will target the **registry id** and **repository domain** of the AWS account belonging to the role used.

+If you need cross account authentication, you can override registry domain and target any registry id.

+Example usage:

+    repositoryDomain in Ecr := "myecr.example.com"
+    registryIds in Ecr ++= Seq("your AWS account id")

 ## Repository security policy configuration

 By default, when the `createRepository` task is executed, the new repository does not have a **security policy**